-At any given point in a year, you may need to buy gifts for someone in your life.
+At any given point during the year, you may need to buy gifts for someone in your life.
 When it comes to the gifts you choose, consider a different type of gift-giving: experience gifts.

 Instead of buying another handbag, or another video game for your loved one, try to buy them an experience.